The diversity characteristic that affects us all ….eventually: A Primer on contemporary EEO issues related to age

 Location: The George Washington University,

-- Food and wine included on-site.
+- Continental breakfast included on-site.

 - Email questions for the presenter to email@example.com by 12pm ET the day before.

-- Metro Access and Parking Available
+Metro Access (Foggy Bottom station) and Parking Available

 Free Webcasts for Students